-a.
 A student shall be immediately expelled or placed on long-term suspension for any of the following reasons:

-1. if the student commits any serious violation affecting another student or staff member, or any serious violation occurring in a school building, in or on school property, or in conjunction with any school activity, including:
+if the student commits any serious violation affecting another student or staff member, or any serious violation occurring in a school building, in or on school property, or in conjunction with any school activity, including:

-i.the possession, control, or actual or threatened use of a real weapon, explosive, or noxious, or flammable material;
+- a. the possession, control, or actual or threatened use of a real weapon, explosive, or noxious, or flammable material; - b. the actual or threatened use of a look-alike weapon with intent to intimidate another person or to disrupt normal school activities; or - c. the sale, control, or distribution of a drug or controlled substance as defined in Utah Code Annotated § 58-37-2, an imitation controlled substance defined in Utah Code Annotated § 58-37a-3; or - d. the destruction of school property, vandalism, graffiti, or etching as defined by Utah Code Annotated §76-6-107 - e. if the student commits an act involving the use of force or the threatened use of force which if committed by an adult would be a felony or a class A misdemeanor.

-ii.the actual or threatened use of a look-alike weapon with intent to intimidate another person or to disrupt normal school activities; or iii.the sale, control, or distribution of a drug or controlled substance as defined in Utah Code Annotated § 58-37-2, an imitation controlled substance defined in Utah Code Annotated § 58-37b-2, or drug paraphernalia as defined in Utah Code Annotated § 58-37a-3; or iv.the destruction of school property, vandalism, graffiti, or etching as defined by Utah Code Annotated §76-6-107 b.
 A student who commits a violation of section (a)(1)(ii) or (a)(1)(iii) involving a real or look-alike weapon, explosive, or flammable material shall be expelled from school for a period of not less than one year subject to the following: